google/knative-gcp/docs/examples/metrics/README.md

     ```

 6. ##### Send events to broker:
-    SSH into the event publisher pod by running the following command:
+    SSH into the event publisher Pod by running the following command:

     ```shell
     kubectl -n cloud-run-events-example attach curl -it